golang/proposal/design/13432-mobile-audio.md

 // Clip can seek and read a small number of frames to allow users to
 // consume a small section of the underlying audio data.
 //
-// Frames return audio frames up to a number that can fit into the buf by
+// Frames return audio frames up to a number that can fit into the buf.
-// seeking to offset. n is the total number of returned frames. err is
+// n is the total number of returned frames.
-// io.EOF if there are no frames left to read.
+// err is io.EOF if there are no frames left to read.
 //
 // FrameInfo returns the basic frame information about the clip audio.
 //